-Menu item Description Corresponding parameter Acceleration time This is the time between standstill and "scaling speed" when using the default ramps (set 1).
-23.12 Acceleration time 1 28.72 Freq acceleration time 1 Deceleration time This is the time between standstill and "scaling speed" when using the default ramps (set 1).
-23.13 Deceleration time 1 28.73 Freq deceleration time 1 Shape time Sets the shape of the default ramps (set 1).
-23.32 Shape time 1 28.82 Shape time 1 Stop mode Sets how the drive stops the motor.
+Menu item Description Corresponding parameter Acceleration time: This is the time between standstill and "scaling speed" when using the default ramps (set 1).
+23.12 Acceleration time 1 28.72 Freq acceleration time 1 Deceleration time: This is the time between standstill and "scaling speed" when using the default ramps (set 1).
+23.13 Deceleration time 1 28.73 Freq deceleration time 1 Frequency scaling for ramps: This is the he maximum speed/frequency value for acceleration ramp rate and the initial value for deceleration ramp rate.
+Applies to both ramp sets.
+46.02 Frequency scaling Shape time: Sets the shape of the default ramps (set 1).
+23.32 Shape time 1 28.82 Shape time 1 Stop mode: Sets how the drive stops the motor.
 21.03 Stop mode Use two ramp sets Sets the use of a second acceleration/deceleration ramp set.
 If unselected, only one ramp set is used.
-Note that if this selection is not d, the selection below are not available.
-Activate ramp set 2 To switch ramp sets, you can either: • use a digital input (low = set 1; high = set 2), or • automatically switch to set 2 above a certain frequency/speed.
-23.11 Ramp set selection 28.71 Freq ramp set selection Acceleration time 2 Sets the time between standstill and "scaling speed" when using ramp set 2.
-23.14 Acceleration time 2 28.74 Freq acceleration time 2 Deceleration time 2 Sets the time between standstill and "scaling speed" when using ramp set 2.
-23.15 Deceleration time 2 28.75 Freq deceleration time 2 Shape time 2 Sets the shape of ramps in set 2.
+Note that if this selection is not enabled, the selection below are not available.
+Activate ramp set 2: To switch ramp sets, you can either: • use a digital input (low = set 1; high = set 2), or • automatically switch to set 2 above a certain frequency/speed.
+23.11 Ramp set selection 28.71 Freq ramp set selection Acceleration time 2: Sets the time between standstill and "scaling speed" when using ramp set 2.
+23.14 Acceleration time 2 28.74 Freq acceleration time 2 Deceleration time 2: Sets the time between standstill and "scaling speed" when using ramp set 2.
+23.15 Deceleration time 2 28.75 Freq deceleration time 2 Shape time 2: Sets the shape of ramps in set 2.
 23.33 Shape time 2 28.83 Shape time 2